Jorge-Ortiz-Mata/Doker-Course-Node-Mongo-React/README.md

 * Run the docker container: `docker run -p 3000:3000 -d -it --rm --name react_container react-image:v2`.

 Note: We don't need to add the network because React is connecting through the browser.

+## Comments.

+1. In the Dockerfile we added a couple of variables, and their values are the same as the username and password configured when we created the mongo image.
+You just have to change the code in the app.js
+We could also create a .env variable.